shubham-ks14/Cotton-Disease-Prediction-Deep-Learning-Project/README.md

 ## Methods
 ### Dataset
-* 2000 images for train data and 40 images for test data were used to reduce the computational cost
+* 2000 images for train data and 40 images for test data were used to reduce the computational cost.
 * Sample images from train data of all 4 classes is provided sample folder.
 * Entire dataset is not shared sighting the rights of data but can be shared on request and for study purpose.
 * Each of train and test contains images for above mentioned 4 classes.
 * The default resizing of images of 224 x 224 pixels is used.
 ### Approach
-* For the classification Deep CNN method with Transfer learning training mechanism is applied
+* For the classification Deep CNN method with Transfer learning training mechanism is applied.
 * ResNet50 deep learning architecture is used.

 ### Platform